aio-libs/aiohttp/docs/testing.rst

        The application returned by :meth:`get_app`
        (:class:`aiohttp.web.Application` instance).

-    .. method:: get_app(loop)
+    .. comethod:: get_application(loop)

-       This method should be overridden
+       This async method should be overridden
        to return the :class:`aiohttp.web.Application`
        object to test.